 Sometimes, one partner just wants out.
-Here’s why it’s smart to have a partnership agreement sooner rather than later.
+Here’s why it’s smart to have a formal agreement sooner rather than later.

 Starting a business is probably easier today than it has ever been before.